 In evaluating options-based funds, it can be helpful to review historic performance during the kinds of high stress market periods you’re hoping to help your clients navigate through.

-Morningstar Overall RatingTM Among 114 Options-based funds.
-The Fund's load-waived Class I Shares had 5 stars for 3 years and 5 stars for 5 years out of 114 and 71 Options-based Funds, respectively, for the period ended 7/31/2020.
+Morningstar Overall RatingTM Among 126 Options Trading funds.
+The Fund's risk-adjusted returns based on load-waived Class I Shares had 3 stars for 3 years and 4 stars for 5 years out of 126 and 73 Options Trading Funds, respectively, for the period ended 11/30/2022.

 Significant differences in options strategies—both their advantages and their limitations—can be revealed during market drawdowns.
 Variations in performance results during 5% and 10% equity market pullbacks can be attributed to several factors, including: